droonga/droonga.org/tutorial/1.0.6/groonga/index.md

     # service droonga-engine start
     # service droonga-http-server start

-If you install services manually, you have to start services by raw commands like:
+If you installed services manually, you have to start services by raw commands like:

     # droonga-engine
     # droonga-http-server --cache-size=-1